premAI-io/dev-portal/blog/2023-07-03-serve-falcon-with-fastapi-and-docker/index.md

 xformers==0.0.20
 ```

-### Step 2: Expose the LLM with FastAPI
+### Step 2: Expose Falcon 7B Instruct with FastAPI

+Next, we will create a `models.py` file to define the model class that will be used to serve the Falcon 7B Instruction model.
+We will use the `transformers` library to fetch the model from the HuggingFace Hub.

+We will also need a `utils.py` file to define the stopping criteria for the Falcon model.
+This criteria is used to signal the model when to stop generating new tokens.

+Finally, we will create a `routes.py` file to define the endpoints that our FastAPI web server will handle.
+This file will include the logic for generating responses and handling exceptions.

 #### 1. Create `models.py` file.

-The file will contain the model class that will be used to serve the LLM.
-In order to use Falcon, we are going to use `transforrmers` library that will fetch the model from the HuggingFace Hub.

 ```python
 import os